 1 mg/L of CaCO3 = 1 PPM of CaCO3

-If you want to avoid hard water for any reason, there are two main water softening options you can consider:
+If you want to avoid hard water for any reason, there are two main water softening options you can consider investing in:

-- Invest in a Reverse Osmosis treatment system (but you’ll need to maintain your RO often if your water hardness is high and this can be expensive.)
+*Note: You’ll need to maintain your RO often if your water hardness is high and this can be expensive.

 As described above, you may even need to add some hardness to your water if your water is too soft.
 Doing so means adding minerals like calcium or magnesium back into your water with a special remineralization filter.
 Having some hardness in your water is good for your pipes because it can protect them from the corrosive effects of overly soft water.

-It’s worth noting that since water hardness usually effects the entirety of a water system (pipes, faucets, showers, pumps, other equipment) that water softeners are generally only installed at the facility or whole-home level.
+It’s worth noting that because water hardness usually affects the entirety of a water system (pipes, faucets, showers, pumps, other equipment) that water softeners are generally only installed at the facility or whole-home level.
 You won’t often install a softener and just one tap, rather you’ll find that most products are designed for the full home or building.
-Such systems are called Point of Entry (as opposed to Point of Use).
+Such systems are called point-of-entry (as opposed to point-of-use).

 Due to its property as a universal solvent, water can dissolve a wide range of other substances.
 While these “dissolved solids" may refer to any substance that you can’t see in your water.
 The term total dissolved solids (TDS) typically refers to these dissolved inorganic salts:

 Ultimately, a measure of total dissolved solids (TDS) is considered to be the sum of all inorganic and organic substances in the water.